-By the end of the primary mission, TESS will have surveyed over 75% of the sky by observing 26 individual sectors in its 2-year prime mission, 13 in the southern hemisphere and 13 in the northern hemispheres.
-Each hemisphere will be observed for 1 year each in the 2 year prime mission, beginning in the south.
-Each sector will be observed for two orbits (27.4 days total), once complete TESS will re-orient to the next sector moving eastward until the hemisphere has been tiled by 13 sectors.
+By the end of the primary mission, TESS will have surveyed over 75% of the sky by observing 26 individual sectors in its 2-year prime mission, 13 in the southern hemisphere and 13 in the northern hemisphere.
+Each hemisphere will be observed for 1 year each in the 2-year prime mission, beginning in the south in July 2018.
+Each sector will be observed for two orbits (27.4 days total), and once complete, TESS will re-orient to the next sector moving eastward until the hemisphere has been tiled by 13 sectors.

 Within each 96 x 24 degree sector TESS will observe 15,000 target stars on a 2 minute cadence and collect full frame images at 30 minute cadence.
 The sectors have ecliptic latitudes from 6 degrees to the ecliptic pole with increasing overlap at higher latitudes.
 There will be over 350 days of continuous coverage in the Continuous Viewing Zone (CVZ) at the ecliptic poles, which corresponds to the region accessible to NASA's upcoming James Webb Space Telescope.

 A video illustrating the TESS survey strategy, along with the pathway to the spacecraft orbit, can be seen here.

 Schematic showing observing baselines on the celestial sphere including sector overlap regions.
 The dashed black circle enclosing the Ecliptic pole shows the region where the JWST has continuous viewing capabilities.
 The pointings for Sectors 14 and 15 will be shifted toward the North ecliptic pole by 31 degrees to minimize impacts of scattered light from the Earth and Moon.
 See the technical details page for additional information.